lblod/app-lpdc-digitaal-loket/migration-scripts/tests-shacl/instances-concepts/questions.md

 - schemas -> schema ...
 - keywords: moeten we de talen beperken ? nl / en ?
 - TODO: verify all kardinaliteiten ...
+- question: should conceptTag be present on an instance ?
+-